Al Qaeda's Inspire magazine confused with Esquire at Guantanamo hearing

-GUANTANAMO BAY U.S. NAVAL BASE, Cuba (Reuters) - An Arabic-English interpreter confused the al Qaeda magazine Inspire with the gentlemen’s magazine Esquire during a pretrial hearing in the Guantanamo war crimes tribunal on Friday.
+GUANTANAMO BAY U.S. NAVAL BASE, Cuba, June 21 (Reuters) - An Arabic-English interpreter confused the al Qaeda magazine Inspire with the gentlemen’s magazine Esquire during a pretrial hearing in the Guantanamo war crimes tribunal on Friday.

 A week-long hearing has focused on whether military and intelligence agents at the Guantanamo Bay U.S. Naval Base snooped into legal documents and attorney-client conversations that are supposed to be confidential.
 Defense attorneys said stringent restrictions on their communications had interfered with their attempts to prepare a defense.